Kanegraffiti/LessonPlans/Basic Science/Week3_Basic_Science_Lesson_Plan_JSS1-3.md

 - They help families **identify one another**, **predict health issues**, and **understand talents**.
 - **Genealogy** is the record of family history shown through **family trees** or **pedigree charts**.
 - Keeping family records helps preserve **culture**, **values**, and **medical information** for future generations.
+- You can start a **family trait journal** noting the year, the relative, and the trait you observed to track how features change over time.
+- Understanding patterns of traits can help families **plan for healthy lifestyles** and celebrate special talents passed down the generations.

 ### Assignment